What is a Performance Bond?

 - Specify delivery instructions.
 Most companies prefer to have the bond couriered to them.
 We can arrange to meet in person as well.
 No problems either way.

-3 different ways you may be required to present the performance bond
+3 different ways you may be required to present this bond

 This bond usually comes in effect when you win (come low) on a bid and get hired by the obligee (The person, company, municipality, governing body, etc) to get the job done.

-The project owner (obligee) may demand to have the performance bond presented in 3 possible different ways:
+The project owner (obligee) may demand to have the guarantee bond presented in 3 possible different ways:

 - 50% of the total job